arthurabello/nla-assignment-2/assignment.typ

   e_3^2 = (f(t_3) - b_2)^2 = (f(3) - 2)^2 = (alpha + 3 beta - 2)^2
 $

-The system in @system_1 is _precisely_ what is obtained after using partial derivatives to minimize the erros sum as a function of $(alpha, beta)$:
+This is consistent with what we see in @figure_errors_simple_linear_regression.
+Notice that @system_1 is _precisely_ what is obtained after using partial derivatives to minimize the erros sum as a function of $(alpha, beta)$:

 $
   f(alpha, beta) = (alpha + beta - 1)^2 + (alpha + 2 beta - 2)^2 + (alpha + 3 beta - 2)^2\